Docker Compose

 • This configuration is primarily optimized for development and testing environments.
 For production deployments, it's recommended to customize the configuration according to specific security and performance requirements.

-• The --log-level=TRACE option in the Memgraph service enables detailed logging.
+• In this Docker Compose file, the command directive is used to specify the configuration flags that should be set when the container starts.
+In this example, the specified command --log-level=TRACE sets the log level to TRACE.
+The --log-level=TRACE option in the Memgraph service enables detailed logging.
 This setting is adjustable to suit different phases of development and testing, providing flexibility in monitoring and troubleshooting.

 Docker Compose for Memgraph MAGE image